winny-/beedoc/en-US/mvc/model/orm.md

 In v2.x, there is a big big change:

-We think ORM instance should stateless, so it's thread safe.
+We think ORM instance should be stateless, so it's thread safe.

 ##### models.go: